fo-dicom/fo-dicom/DICOM.Native.Linux/Readme.md

 # Dicom.Native.Linux

-This is a proposal for implementing all the codec set for Linux (and possibly macOS).
+This is a proposal for implementing all the Dicom codec set for Linux (and possibly macOS).

 ## What is already done
 The following projects are now compilable for the Ubuntu platform: